skubed0007/nasembler/Infos_MD/INSTRUCTION_REFERENCE.md

 # x86-64 Instruction Reference

-This document provides a reference for the x86-64 instructions supported by NASembler.
+This document provides a reference for the x86-64 instructions supported by nasembler.

 ## Instruction Encoding Overview